 What Are Opiates?

-Opioids, while they are synthetic, are structurally related to the alkaloids found in opium.
-Opium comes from the resin of the opium poppy plant.
 The natural opiate alkaloids used as pain relievers include codeine and morphine.
 Synthetic opioid derivatives include heroin, fentanyl, methadone, and hydromorphone.
 Regardless of whether someone is actively using natural opiates or synthetic opioids, the risks are similar.
 Negative effects of administering these substances include psychological addiction, physical dependence, and fatal respiratory depression.

-Opiates and opioids can also show up on substance tests for employment and other scenarios.
-With all that in mind, people frequently wonder about the relationship between poppy seeds and opiates.
+People frequently wonder about the relationship between poppy seeds and opiates.
 Are poppy seeds opiates?
 Could eating poppy seeds show up on a drug test since they come from the same plant as this class of drugs?